ayyo2765/dynamo-testnet-box/README.md

 ## Creating wallets

 ```
+$ make wallet1
 coin-cli -datadir=1 createwallet wallet1
 ```

 ```
+$ make wallet2
 coin-cli -datadir=2 createwallet wallet2
 ```

 ## Generating blocks

-Normally on the live, real, network, blocks are generated, on average, every 15 seconds.
+Normally on the live, real, network, blocks are generated, on average, every 300 seconds.
 Since this testnet-in-box uses a private network, we are able to generate a block instantly using a simple command.

 To generate a block: